JanHerca/urantiapedia/output/wikijs/en/article/James_Johnston/How_do_science_and_technology_contribute_to_spiritual_growth.md

 Predicting is difficult, if not impossible, but when does it seem as if life will slow down again?
 If you're like me, you usually think to yourself: “If I can just hang on for another couple of weeks, I know this whole thing will blow over and things will get back to normal again.”
 Dorothy was probably quite a bit more accurate when she said: “Toto, I've a feeling that we're not in Kansas any more!”
 A Melchizedek of Nebadon is characteristically just as blunt:

 > “_This new and oncoming social order will not settle down ... for a millenium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustments.
-Mankind is on the march toward a new and unrevealed planetary destiny._” ([UB 99:1.1](/en/The_Urantia_Book/99#p1_1))
+Mankind is on the march toward a new and unrevealed planetary destiny._” (<a id="a67_253"></a>[UB 99:1.1](/en/The_Urantia_Book/99#p1_1))

-“_Urantia society can never hope to settle down as in past ages._” ([UB 99:1.3](/en/The_Urantia_Book/99#p1_3)) “_The violent swing from an age of miracles to an age of machines,_” says _The URANTIA Book_, “_has proved altogether upsetting to man._” ([UB 195:6.6](/en/The_Urantia_Book/195#p6_6)) We can expect to be dislodged from our environment of familiarity on a very regular basis.
+“_Urantia society can never hope to settle down as in past ages._” (<a id="a69_68"></a>[UB 99:1.3](/en/The_Urantia_Book/99#p1_3)) “_The violent swing from an age of miracles to an age of machines,_” says _The URANTIA Book_, “_has proved altogether upsetting to man._” (<a id="a69_250"></a>[UB 195:6.6](/en/The_Urantia_Book/195#p6_6)) We can expect to be dislodged from our environment of familiarity on a very regular basis.
 Rapid change will be far more constant than constancy.
 Amidst this turmoil of change, the progeny of technological progress, lies a huge spiritual challenge to find real constancy and real stability in the experience of knowing God.

 > “_During the psychologically unsettled times of the twentieth century, amid the economic upheavals, the moral crosscurrents, and the sociologic rip tides of the cyclonic transitions of a scientific era, thousands upon thousands of men and women have become humanly dislocated; they are anxious, restless, fearful, uncertain, and unsettled; as never before in the world's history they need the consolation and stabilization of sound religion.
-In the face of unprecedented scientific achievement and mechanical development there is spiritual stagnation and philosophic chaos._” ([UB 99:4.6](/en/The_Urantia_Book/99#p4_6))
+In the face of unprecedented scientific achievement and mechanical development there is spiritual stagnation and philosophic chaos._” (<a id="a71_579"></a>[UB 99:4.6](/en/The_Urantia_Book/99#p4_6))

 The challenge of change has provided a tremendous stimulus to spiritual growth — a stimulus to find God and the stability of knowing God in an environment that's constantly changing.